clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

       sudo -i

 #.
-Enter password of adminstrative user to switch to root.
+Enter password of administrative user to switch to root.

 #.
 Enter the command to change the root password: